mobilems/PDFSignatureFixer/README.md

 # PDFSignatureFixer
-Fix the electronic signature in PDF documents opened with the OSX system viewer
+This application allows you to fix the electronic signature in PDF documents opened with the system viewer on devices with OSX system.